capjan/CoreLib/Core/Doc/Net/IDownloader.md

 * `HttpChannelExt.SharedHttpClient`, which the `IHttpChannel` extension methods use, is the same kind of client and does not store cookies either.
   Assign your own client to it if you need a session.
 * `HttpChannelDownloader` decodes the text with the charset the server announces (UTF-8 if there is none).
   Pass an `Encoding` to the constructor to force a specific encoding.
-A byte order mark in the content takes precedence.
+A byte order mark in the content still wins over that encoding.
+If the server announces a charset, a byte order mark is not looked at (as in `HttpContent.ReadAsStringAsync`).
+* On `netstandard2.0` (e.g. .NET Framework) the shared clients cannot recycle their connections: a long-lived client keeps using the address it resolved first until the connection breaks.
+Hosts that need to follow DNS changes there should pass their own client.